derykmakgill/derykmakgill3/privacy.md

 I use affiliate links from various products and services I use and recommend.
 This means I get paid when you click an affiliate link and buy something I recommend!
 But if often means you get a discount too.

 Some of these links will track you.
 You should clear your browsing cookies *after* *wink wink* you buy something.

+## Comments

+I don't currently have comments on this site because I haven't found a good way to do it on a static site that protects privacy.
+This may change in the future.

+You will *always* be able to request that your comments be deleted later and I will do my best to have archive pages with your comments removed as well.

+## Archive Services

+Archive.org, Archive.Today, are hereby notified that I request they do not archive this site without written permission from me.